cockroachdb/docs/v22.1/insert.md

 ### Bulk inserts

 - **Existing table**

-    - **Multiple row inserts**: Do not use large batches of 100,000 rows or more.
-Instead, experimentally determine the optimal batch size for your application by monitoring the performance for different batch sizes (10, 100, 1000) rows.
-Once you determine the best size, batch them in one [multi-row `INSERT`](#insert-multiple-rows-into-an-existing-table) statement; do not include multi-row `INSERT`s within an explicit transaction.
+    - Do not use large batches of 100,000 rows or more.

-        Large multi-row `INSERT`s can lead to long-running transactions that result in [transaction retry errors](transaction-retry-error-reference.html).
+    - Large multi-row `INSERT`s can lead to long-running transactions that result in [transaction retry errors](transaction-retry-error-reference.html).
 If a multi-row `INSERT` results in an error code [`40001` with the message `"transaction deadline exceeded"`](transaction-retry-error-reference.html#retry_commit_deadline_exceeded), Cockroach Labs recommends that you break up the `INSERT` into smaller batches.

-    - **Single row inserts**: In some cases, for example, when a table has no secondary indexes, single row `INSERT`s may perform best in terms of total system throughput.
-Therefore, you should also test with single row batches.
+        Experimentally determine the optimal batch size for your application by monitoring the performance for different batch sizes (1, 10, 100, 1000) rows in an implicit transaction.
+In some cases, for example, when a table has no secondary indexes, single row `INSERT`s may perform best in terms of total system throughput.
+Once you determine the best size, batch inserts into one [multi-row `INSERT`](#insert-multiple-rows-into-an-existing-table) statement in an implicit transaction; do not include multi-row `INSERT`s within an explicit transaction.

-      {{site.data.alerts.callout_success}}
-      You can also use the [`IMPORT INTO`](import-into.html) statement to bulk-insert CSV data into an existing table.
+    - You can also use the [`IMPORT INTO`](import-into.html) statement to bulk-insert CSV data into an existing table.
-      {{site.data.alerts.end}}

-- **New table**: the [`IMPORT`](import.html) statement performs better than `INSERT`.
+- **New table**: Cockroach Labs recommends that you use the [`IMPORT`](import.html) statement as it performs better than `INSERT`.

 ## Examples